Mae Murphy of Natural Chica On Her Decision To Have A Water Birth At Home

 They [said], “Grab your son.”
 I [thought], What?
 He's out?

 I remember pulling him up from underneath me and seeing this baby's face.
 It was just a beautiful experience, and I just couldn't believe that it was done.

 That was so beautiful!
-You have me tearing up.
 How did you feel after you pulled him out and you were holding him and looking at him?

 Oh my goodness.
 It was the most unreal feeling.
 You're interacting with them from the outside for nine months and feeling their little kicks, and now you're seeing their feet kicking from the outside.
 And it's like, How did we create this human being?

 I remember looking up at my husband after I pulled him out of the water.
 I [said], "This is your son!
 This is your son!"
 [In] the pictures from then you can see my face is in total shock.
 I just look so surprised about everything!
 (Laughs)

 What was really amazing was after I pulled him out, we were still in the tub.
 I remember cradling him and him looking at me for the first time.
 It’s indescribable that feeling, that bond that you already have and you’ve only seen them for five minutes: This is my child and I'm going to love them forever and do anything for them.